 Our first stop on our way home was the grocery store.
 We picked up Pedialyte, liquid infant anti-nausea medication, and Peptobismal.
 Every 30 minutes we gave him 10 cc of the Pedialyte.
 We also gave him 10 cc of Pedialyte with 5 cc of anti-nausea medicine.

 The next morning, we made a run to town (we live in a vast farming community).
 First stop was more Pedialyte ($3.00 per bottle), rubber gloves ($5.00 per box), 1000mg MSM ($5.00 per bottle).
 The next stop was the health food store for 90 ppm colloidal silver ($20.00) - this item is a MUST, DO NOT skip it; Peppermint oil ($10.00), goldenseal root ($12.00), echinacea ($10.50), and Source of Life Gold Liquid vitamins ($16.00).
-All of these items are in liquid form.
-From there we went to the feed store and picked up antibiotic ($40.00) and needles. **Again DO NOT attempt this if you have never given an animal a shot before.
-My family are ranchers and so I was raised around this stuff.

 Now, as our dog was throwing up we did an enema treatment.
 This is a must, and will get the medications into your dog without them throwing them right back out.
 Recipe to follow at the end.
 We did the enema 3 times the first day, 2 times the next day, and 1 the final day, only because he started eating and drinking on his own.